simp/pupmod-simp-simplib/REFERENCE.md

 Returns: `Nil`

 Raises:
-* `Exception` if a libkv operation fails, or any legacy password files cannot be be created/modified by the user.
+* `Exception` if required `password_options` missing, a libkv operation fails, or any legacy password files cannot be be created/modified by the user.

 ##### `identifier`